lyz-code/pydo/docs/design.md

 * [x] Create a basic Config object

 * [ ] Short uid
-  * rev ulid and search in open/waiting for unique values
+  * [x] rev ulid and search in open/waiting for unique values
+  * [ ] apply sulids into the list report
+  * [ ] apply sulids into the add/remove/done methods

 * [ ] Tags